-- b) Inventory is stated at the lower of cost and NRV.
+- a) Fair value of the investment property, NRV and Adjusted NAV are based on the current market valuation provided by Savills, an independent valuer.
+Savills is required to make assumptions on establishing the current market valuation.
+The most significant assumptions (as described further in Note 6), relate to future income streams and discount rates applicable to these estimates.
+The valuation has been made on the assumption that the owner sells the properties in the open market without a deferred term contract, leaseback, joint venture, management agreement or any similar arrangement, which could serve to affect the value of the properties.
+The Board and management have reviewed the valuations and are in agreement with the valuer's judgement.
+This is an accounting estimate and assumption. - b) Inventory is stated at the lower of cost and NRV.
 NRV for completed inventory property is assessed with reference to market conditions and prices existing at the reporting date, and is determined by the Group, having taken suitable external advice and in the light of recent market transactions.
 NRV in respect of inventory property under construction (see Note 7), is assessed with reference to market prices at the reporting date for similar completed property, less estimated costs to complete construction and less an estimate of the time value of money to the date of completion.
 This is an accounting estimate. - c) Significant management judgement is required to determine the amount of deferred tax liabilities that can be recognised, based upon the likely timing and the level of future taxable temporary differences, together with future tax planning strategies.
 This is an accounting judgement.

-The Group did not make any critical accounting judgements, other than as described above, in the year ended 30 June 2021 or the year ended 30 June 2020.
+The Group did not make any critical accounting judgements, other than as described above, in the year ended 30 June 2022 or the year ended 30 June 2021.